Criminal Justice Information Network

 Governing Board of North Carolina

-Bills that impact Criminal Justice for the 2023 Session, can be found by clicking here.
-These are updated weekly.
+Bills that impact Criminal Justice for the 2023 Session (Updated weekly)

 The CJIN Board recommends projects to provide more effective communications for law enforcement across the state.
 To view the approved Budget for the 2021-2022 fiscal years, please click here for the 2021 Budget and here for the 2022 Budget.